Unit 5 - Practice Quiz

 19 Which of the following statements about the intersection of languages is true?

-A. The intersection of two CFLs is always a CFL.
+A. The intersection of two Regular Languages is sometimes a CFL, but not regular.

 B. The intersection of a CFL and a Regular Language is always a CFL.